Dejulia489/Dejulia489.github.io/_posts/2017-05-06-ConnectingToLinuxFromWindows.md

-# Planning for the Future
+# Plan for the Future

 The use of the SSH subsystem will eventually change to a more general hosting model similar to how WinRM works in order to support endpoint configuration and JEA.